 Basil leaves are quite delicate.
 Barely bruising the leaf releases the aroma of the essential oils, which quickly begin to dissipate.
 Therefore, pruning basil leaves with care is a necessity.

-You don’t need to prune basil plants when they are still small; wait until the herb is about 6 inches (15 cm.) tall before trimming basil leaves.
 The more often you prune the basil plant, the bushier and leafier it becomes.

-As soon as flowers become evident, pinch them off so the energy in the plant stays diverted to foliage growth.
+As soon as basil flowers become evident, pinch them off so the energy in the plant stays diverted to foliage growth.
 If the basil plant is growing vertically, pinch the leaves from the top to encourage lateral growth.
 Use the pinched leaves or dry them, so there’s no waste.
 Basil grows quickly, so even if you don’t want to use the leaves right away (gasp!), keep trimming back the plant when it gets large and bushy.

 Pinching or cutting back basil plants regularly encourages full, bushy plants.
 There is no mystery or exact science to cutting back basil plants.
 Trim a basil plant every two to three weeks and pinch off the flower buds as soon as you see them.
 Trust me, the plant loves this and it will only encourage more vigorous growth while providing you with plenty of fresh basil leaves to stretch those culinary wings.

 Gardening tips, videos, info and more delivered right to your inbox!

 Sign up for the Gardening Know How newsletter today and receive a free download of our most popular eBook "How to Grow Delicious Tomatoes."

 Amy Grant has been gardening for 30 years and writing for 15.
 A professional chef and caterer, Amy's area of expertise is culinary gardening.